Downtown Shelter Squashed

 Semple argued that many of the homeless people who live downtown want to remain there, so supporting the Highway 99 shelter would not move the homeless population away from downtown.

-“I want to support both,” she says.
+“I want to support both,” she said.
 “I cannot give up a downtown center somewhere near the core.”

 Semple moved to support the county’s Highway 99 site, but also to look into piloting a downtown day center.
 Her motion passed unanimously with five councilors present; Councilors Mike Clark and Betty Taylor were absent.